John Ball Area Neighbors

 1. Do no damage and pay the rent.
 Security deposits are to pay for damage beyond normal wear-and-tear or for unpaid rent/utilities—only.
-A securuty deposit is not a cleaning deposit.
+A security deposit is not a cleaning deposit.
 You do not have to pay for cleaning.
 If you did no damage and do not owe rent/utilities, you should get your security deposit back.

-2. Make sure to the owner your new mailing address in writing within four days of moving out.
+2. Make sure to notify the owner your new mailing address in writing within four days of moving out.
 Better yet, do it before you move.
 Leaving your mailing address on his/her answering machine is not enough.

-3. The owner must provide a list of damages and cost of each repair, or list upaid rent, and send a check for the remainder of the security of the deposit within 30 days of your move.
+3. The owner must provide a list of damages and cost of each repair, or list unpaid rent, and send a check for the remainder of the security of the deposit within 30 days of your move.

 4. You must respond to this list within 7 days of getting the list.
 If you cannot work out a problem with the owner, you may have to take the owner to small claims court.